Marine carbon removal

 Mineral looping

 Ocean Alkalinity Enhancement (OAE) Alkalinity is added to the ocean to enhance its ability to absorb and neutralize acids such as carbonic acid, enabling the uptake of more atmospheric CO₂.
-This can be achieved through the addition of alkaline minerals (Mineral OAE) or by splitting seawater into acid and base, removing and neutralizing the acid, and returning the base to the ocean (Electrochemical OAE).
+This can be achieved through by adding alkaline minerals (Mineral OAE) or by splitting seawater into acid and base, removing and neutralizing the acid, and returning the base to the ocean (Electrochemical OAE).
 Electrochemical (e-chem) Electrodialysis

 Electrolysis